 ”There is not a day in which the obedient slaves rise in the morning except that two angels descend, and one of them says: ‘O Allaah!
 Compensate the one who spends.’
 The other angel says: ‘O Allaah!
 Destroy the wealth of the one who is niggardly.”

-If we truly believe and apply these hadiths, we will come to learn that we can never lose from giving sadaqah, but instead we gain immensely from it.
+If we truly believe and apply these hadiths, we will come to learn that we can never lose from giving sadaqah.
+Instead we gain immensely from it.

 However, gaining from sadaqah may not always be in a physical form.
 When we give sadaqah, it doesn’t necessarily mean that our salaries will increase or we will miraculously stumble upon a goldmine.
 It may mean that Allah will put barakah into our wealth and possessions instead.
 By regularly giving sadaqah, we will quickly notice that although we are still spending the same amount of money on the same expenses, we will still have plenty left insha’Allah.